 Feedback and Complaints

-Charities Institute Ireland is committed to ensuring that all our communications and dealings with the general public, our members and our partners are of the highest possible standard.
-We listen and respond to the views of the general public, our members and our partners so that we can continue to improve.
+Charities Institute Ireland is committed to ensuring that all our communications and dealings with the general public and our supporters are of the highest possible standard.
+We listen and respond to the views of the general public and our supporters so that we can continue to improve.

 Charities Institute Ireland welcomes both positive and negative feedback.
 Therefore we aim to ensure that:

-• we treat as a complaint any clear expression of dissatisfaction with our operations which calls for a response;
+- we treat as a complaint any clear expression of dissatisfaction with our operations which calls

 What to do if you have feedback

-If you do have a complaint about any aspect of our work, you can contact Scott Kelley, Chief Operating Officer, in writing or by telephone.
+If you do have a complaint about any aspect of our work, you can contact Lucy Masterson in writing or by telephone.

-In the first instance, your complaint will be dealt with by our Chief Executive, Lucy Masterson.
+In the first instance, your complaint will be dealt with by our Chief Executive (or other named office holder with sufficient seniority to address the complaint).
 Please give us as much information as possible and let us know how you would like us to respond to you, providing relevant contact details.

 Tel: +353 1 541 4770